anissharip/web-1/readme.txt

 curl -i http://localhost:3000/questions

 testing HTTP verbs:
+our application supported 4 kinds of HTTP verbs(get, post, put, delete),users can test these HTTP verbs by following curl commands.

-(the question for which id is “2” is already exists in the database)

-test GET method:
+(the question for which id is “2” is already exists in the database) test GET method: curl http://localhost:3000/questions
-curl http://localhost:3000/questions